 If You Are Being Sued and Want to Take Action – Call Us

 Q. I want to discuss my case with you.
 What do I do?

 A. It’s simple — pick up the phone and call us at 205-879-2447 or you can also fill out our intake form on our Contact Us page.

 Contact us today for a free confidential consultation, as every day that passes may be the final day that you can take action and protect yourself.

-We can help ensure you are in a position to get what may be false information off your credit report and you may be able to let the debt collector face the consequences of violating the law in its lawsuit against you.
+We can help make sure you are in a position to get what may be false information off your credit report and you may be able to let the debt collector face the consequences of violating the law in its lawsuit against you.